hashicorp/terraform-provider-azuread/docs/data-sources/application.md

 ---

+`public_client` block exports the following:

+* `redirect_uris` - A list of URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.

+---

 `required_resource_access` block exports the following:

 * `resource_access` - A collection of `resource_access` blocks as documented below, describing OAuth2.0 permission scopes and app roles that the application requires from the specified resource.